oracle-livelabs/apex/forms-to-apex-adb/2-mapping-forms-to-apex/2-mapping-forms-to-apex.md

 # Mapping Oracle Forms components to APEX [Study]

 ## Introduction
-This Lab is about understanding how to map Forms components to the most appropriate APEX components to achieve the same functionality.
-This Lab aims to provide guidelines on how Oracle Forms modules compare with those found in APEX.
-It is important to note that mapping components from one service to another will only sometimes be a direct 1:1 relation.
+This lab focuses on understanding how to map Oracle Forms components to the most appropriate APEX components to achieve similar functionality.
+The lab provides guidelines for comparing Oracle Forms modules with those in APEX, noting that mapping may not always be a direct 1:1 relation.

 ## Task 1: Examine Form's Component